-The Minor Use Foundation partners with many organizations to support specialty crops.
+The Minor Use Foundation partners with many organizations to support specialty crop growers.
+The Foundation proudly joins these organizations to advance sustainable agriculture.
 Learn about our partners here.

 A department of the Australian Government that helps protect Australia’s heritage and natural resources while supporting agricultural industries.
 They deliver policies and programs to promote a strong economy and healthy environment through driving strong sustainable agriculture industries, manage Australia’s unique environment and heritage and support regional communities.